 During the individual manufacturing of toric lenses not only the diopter value is important, but also the axis and cylinder values of the astigmatism.
 It is very important that you visit an ophthalmologist or an optician to get an eye exam and to receive these values and most importantly to prevent eye damage from choosing the wrong toric lens for your needs.

 Is there a difference between toric contact lenses and contact lenses for astigmatism?

 No – both terms refer to the same type of contact lens.

 Because each person's astigmatism is different, your toric contact lenses need to be made with your specific needs in mind - and that's precisely what our opticians do.
 In contrast to other types of prescription lenses, toric contact lenses are crafted using not just your dioptric values, but also with your axis and cylinder values.
 All you have to do is provide us with your values when placing your order for toric contact lenses - or let our opticians know that you'd like to discuss your prescription with them - and they'll contact you once your order for lenses has been placed.

 If your sight is affected by astigmatism, then Mister Spex is just the right online shop for you when it comes to toric lenses.
 We have a wide variety of name-brand toric contact lenses to choose from, so no matter what your preferences or needs, we've got you covered.
-You can also find toric contact lenses to suit your usage requirements, for example daily, weekly or monthly toric contact lenses.
+You can also find toric contact lenses to suit your usage requirements including daily, weekly or monthly contact lenses.
 Take a look at some of the other benefits of ordering your toric contact lenses from Mister Spex:

-Whether you suffer from longsighted or shortsighted astigmatism, our selection of toric lenses provides the help you need to correct your astigmatism and to see the world without the blur.
-Order your toric contact lenses for astigmatism today, and save with our attractive prices!
+Whether you suffer from longsighted or shortsighted astigmatism, our selection of toric lenses provides the help you need to correct your astigmatism and to see the world clearly.
+Order your contact lenses today, and save with our attractive prices!